-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 Constipation is an incredibly common problem.

-Constipation is characterized by less than three bowel movements per week.
+- fewer than three bowel movements per week

 Here are 13 natural home remedies to relieve constipation.